JuliaDiff/SparseDiffTools.jl/README.md

 the appropriate in-place versions.
 To update the location of differentiation in the operator, simply mutate the vector `u`: `J.u .= ...`.

-# Note about sparse differentiation of BandedMatrices and BlockBandedMatrices
+# Note about sparse differentiation of GPUArrays, BandedMatrices, and BlockBandedMatrices

 These two matrix types need the dependencies ArrayInterfaceBandedMatrices.jl and ArrayInterfaceBlockBandedMatrices.jl to basically work with any functionality